voicegain/platform/ANNOUNCE.md

 * #rcj-236: gap value present in the json transcript export
 * #rcj-261: in phrase detection - location.channel setting not working ok

-### Minor release 1.33.0 is scheduled for 6/11/2021 between 7pm and 11pm CST

-This release has the following changes:
-* We are switching to AWS SES as our provider for outbound emails.
-This should makes Password Reset and other emails more reliable.
-* The Named Entity Recognition (NER) model has been improved.
-* The beta Speech Analytics App adds: Account time and profile settings, users table and add new users to accounts, full time-zones list.

-This release also fixes the following issues:
-* #rcj-265: validate each email address for POST /user
-* #rcj-260: in phrase detection - location.time setting should be in seconds
-* #rcj-259: PII Redaction enhancement (defaults)